 Enter the Cloud Forest, a mysterious world veiled in mist.
 Take in breath-taking mountain views surrounded by diverse vegetation and hidden floral gems.
 And learn about rare plants and their fast-disappearing environment.

-Note: Earth Check area will be closed from 10 Apr to 3 Jul 2017 and +5 Degrees area will be closed from 4 Jul to 31 Oct 2017 for upgrading works to serve you better.
+Note: Earth Check will be closed from 10 April to 10 July and +5 Degrees area will be closed from 11 July to 31 Oct for upgrading works to serve you better.
 Cloud Forest remains open to public as usual.
 We apologise for any inconvenience caused.

 Entirely different from the Flower Dome, the Cloud Forest showcases plant life from tropical highlands up to 2,000 metres above sea level.
 It features a 35-metre-tall mountain covered in lush vegetation, shrouding the world’s tallest indoor waterfall.

 Take the lift to the top of the mountaintop to discover the unique biodiversity and geology of cloud forests, and then take a stroll along a walkway in the clouds for an aerial view of the canopy and mountainside below.

 Online Ticketing Promotion Terms & Conditions